nlpsandbox/nlpsandbox.io/wiki/608219-Datasets.md

 ### Overview

-This section describes the datasets against which The NLP Sandbox benchmark the performance of NLP Tools.
+This section describes the datasets against which The NLP Sandbox benchmark the performance of NLP Sandbox tools.

 {column}
 {row}